-In sixteen years of homeschooling our three kids (now teenagers), we’ve never had a dedicated school room.
+In sixteen years of homeschooling our three kids (now teenagers and young adults), we’ve never had a dedicated school room.
 We just never had the space for it, but we always made the best of whatever house we were in.
 In case you’re trying to figure out how to make your space work, here are 5 tips for homeschooling without a school room.

 5 Tips for Homeschooling without a School Room

 While it might be nice to have a separate room for school (just like it would be nice to have a separate craft room or games room), you really can just work with what you have.
 Depending on which curriculum you choose to use, the space you need will vary.
 Regardless these 5 tips should help.